mjburtenshaw/cc-case-study/README.md

 I used a proxy pattern to construct the credit card service.
 It is overkill for the actual scope of this project, but I wanted to illustrate how I would design interactions with cloud vendor software.

 The API design is one with versioning front of mind, this allows us to maintain retrocompatability with clients and innovate on APIs without disturbing them.

+An HTTP server is used for convenience.
+If this is going to production, I would implement HTTPS.

 ### Client